The Continental Bookstore

 Wireframing and Testing

-I developed low-fidelity wireframes to validate critical flows and information hierarchy.
-We tested these with the HQ operations team using an InVision prototype.
+I built low-fidelity wireframes and tested them with the HQ operations team using an InVision prototype.
+Three things came out of it that changed the design:

-• The system needed automated inventory alerts to flag orders with insufficient stock
+• The system needed automated inventory alerts to flag orders where stock was insufficient, before those orders became a problem

-• School-specific login pages required a lightweight CMS for branch-level customisation
+• School-specific login pages needed a lightweight CMS so branches could manage their own customisation without going through HQ

 These findings directly informed the next design iteration, transforming the system from a simple order processor into a tool that anticipated operational challenges.